All your carer recruitment questions, answered

 How much will live in carers get paid?

-The live-in carer salary ranges from £500 to £580 per week (before tax & National Insurance deductions).
+The live-in carer salary ranges up to £650 per week (before tax & National Insurance deductions).
 The salary varies, based on the complexity of the customer’s needs.

 Will I get paid on a monthly or weekly basis?

 Our live-in carers are paid on a monthly basis.
 As we employ you directly, rather than you being paid by the family, we take care of your tax and national insurance paperwork.
 As a direct employee of Helping Hands, you are also entitled to statutory sick pay, accruing annual holiday entitlement and a pension scheme.

 Do I need to be able to drive?